 2. Classic Colonial With Gazebo

-This classic colonial has a twist with the one-story gazebo added to the end of the covered front porch.
 Another entrance door can be seen at that end of the porch, no doubt an entrance from the kitchen or dining room out to the porch to access an outdoor eating area.

 3. Classic Colonial Covered Front Porch

-This classic front porch spans the entire front of this colonial home.
 The peaked roof in the center beautifully mirrors the peak of the three gabled attic windows at the top of the house, giving the entire facade a pleasing and balanced look.

 4. Raised Creole Cottage

-This porch on this beautiful raised creole cottage is a porch made for sipping sweet tea and watching the fireflies.
-It's a perfect depth for clusters of porch seating and maybe even a cozy porch swing at one end or the other.
+This porch on this beautiful raised Creole cottage is a porch made for sipping sweet tea and watching the fireflies.
+It’s a perfect depth for clusters of porch seating and maybe even a cozy porch swing at one end or the other.

 Modern Covered Porch Designs